quantscious/finmlkit/README.md

 Our vision is to **democratize access to advanced techniques**, make rigorous pipelines more practical, and accelerate the adoption of robust, transparent practices in financial ML.

-# 📑 Trusted Methodologies
-FinMLKit implements methods from **trusted sources**, including renowned **academic papers and books**.
-Our primary reference is **Marcos Lopez de Prado**’s Advances in Financial Machine Learning, which lays the foundation for many of the algorithms and methods in this package.
-We prioritize transparency and accuracy in both the implementation and explanation of these methodologies.
-Each algorithm is accompanied by **detailed documentation** that:
-- **Cites the original sources** from which the methods were derived (papers, books, and other trusted research).
-- **Describes the algorithms comprehensively**, explaining the theory behind them and how they are applied in practice.
-By ensuring that the algorithms are well-documented, with clear references to their origins, we aim to foster trust and enable users to fully understand the underlying mechanics of the tools they are using.
-This also makes it easier for contributors to extend the package, knowing exactly how each method works and what references to consult.

-# 🤝 Contribution
-We aim to make **FinMLKit** as easy to contribute to as possible.
-Whether it’s fixing bugs, adding new features, or improving documentation, **your contribution matters**.
-Let’s work together to make the financial machine learning space better for everyone!

 # 🧱 Project Structure
 ## Bars
 Bars are the primary data structure in FinMLKit – constructed from raw trades data –,